 f) Right to data transferability

-Any person concerned by the processing of personal data shall have the right, conceded by the European issuer of directives and regulations, to obtain the personal data concerning them provided to a person responsible by the person concerned in a structured, common and machine-readable format.
+Any person concerned by the processing of personal data shall have the right, conceded by the European issuer of directives and regulations, to obtain the personal data concerning them provided to a person responsible by the person concerned, in a structured, common and machine-readable format.
 They also have the right to transmit these data to another person responsible without hindrance by the person responsible to whom the personal data had been provided, provided that the processing is based on the consent pursuant to Art.
 6 para.
 1 lit. a GDPR or Art.
 9 para.
 2 lit. a GDPR or is based on a contract pursuant to Art.
 6 para.
 1 lit. b GDPR and the processing is carried out by automated means, unless the processing is necessary for the performance of a task of public interest or the exertion of public authority which had been transferred to the person responsible.
 Furthermore, in exercising their right to data transferability under Art.
 20 para.
 1 GDPR, the person concerned has the right to demand the personal data transmission directly from one person responsible to another person responsible, provided that this is technically feasible and provided that this does not affect the rights and freedoms of other persons.
 To enforce the right to data transferability, the person concerned may contact one of our employees at any time.

 g) Right to objection

 Any person concerned by the processing of personal data shall have the right, conceded by the European issuer of directives and regulations, to submit an objection, for reasons arising from their particular situation, against the processing of personal data relating to them pursuant to Art.
 6 para.
 1 lit. e or lit. f GDPR at any time.
 This also applies to profiling based on these provisions.
 In the event of an objection, we will no longer process personal data unless we can establish compelling grounds requiring protection for processing that outweigh the interests, rights and freedoms of the person concerned or the processing serves the purpose of enforcing, exercising or defending legal claims.
-If we process the personal data in order to carry out direct mail, the person concerned has the right to object at any time to the processing of the personal data for the purpose of such advertising.
-This also applies to profiling, as far as it is associated with such direct mail.
-If the person concerned objects to our processing for direct marketing purposes, we will no longer process the personal data for these purposes.
+If we process the personal data in order to carry out direct advertising, the person concerned has the right to object at any time to the processing of the personal data for the purpose of such advertising.
+This also applies to profiling, as far as it is associated with such direct advertising.
+If the person concerned objects to our processing for direct advertising purposes, we will no longer process the personal data for these purposes.
 In addition, the person concerned has the right, for reasons that arise from their particular situation, to submit an objection against the processing of personal data concerning them, which in our case are scientific or historical research purposes or statistical purposes pursuant to Art.
 89 para.
 1 GDPR, unless such processing is necessary to fulfill a task of public interest.
-In order to exercise the right to objection, the person concerned can directly contact any employee .
+In order to exercise the right to objection, the person concerned can directly contact any employee.
 The person concerned is also free to exercise their right to objection by means of automated procedures using technical specifications in connection with the use of the information company services, regardless of the directive 2002/58/EG.

 h) Automated decisions in individual cases including profiling

 Any person concerned by the processing of personal data shall have the right, as conceded by the European issuer of directives and regulations, not to be subject to a decision based exclusively on automated processing – including profiling – which has a legal effect on them or, in a similar manner, significantly affects them; unless the decision (1) is necessary for the conclusion or fulfillment of a contract between the person concerned and the person responsible or (2) it is permitted by European Union or member state regulations to which the person responsible is subject and such regulations contain appropriate measures to safeguard the rights, freedoms, and legitimate interests of the person concerned or (3) takes place with the express consent of the person concerned.
 If the decision (1) is required for the conclusion or fulfillment of a contract between the person concerned and the person responsible or (2) it takes place with the express consent of the person concerned, we shall take appropriate measures to safeguard the rights, freedoms, and legitimate interests of the person concerned, including at least the right to obtain the intervention of a person on the part of the person responsible, to express their own position and to contest the decision.
-If the person concerned wishes to claim automated decision-making rights, they can contact an employee of the person responsible for processing at any time.
+If the person concerned wishes to claim rights concerning automated decision-making, they can contact an employee of the person responsible for processing at any time.

 i)Right of revocation of a data protection consent